 At Melissa Memorial Hospital, we offer Mammograms every weekday throughout the year.
-We are ACR accredited and offer the “Softer Mammogram” experience.
-We also have a “Pink-Out” program that can help pay for your mammogram if you meet the qualifications so your Mammogram could be completely covered even if you don’t have insurance.
-Mammograms at Melissa Memorial Hospital can be done by self-referral, meaning you do NOT need a doctor's order to come to get one.
-You can simply call us at any time and get one scheduled.
-(970) 854-2241.
+We are ACR accredited and offer both 2D and 3D screening and diagnostic Mammography.
+We also have a “Pink-Out” program that can help pay for your mammogram if you meet the qualifications so your mammogram could be completely covered even if you don’t have insurance.
+Screening mammograms at Melissa Memorial Hospital can be done by self-referral, meaning you do NOT need a doctor’s order to schedule.
+You can simply call us at any time and get one scheduled at 970-854-2241 ext.
+2880.

 What is a Mammogram?